fastify/fastify-oauth2/README.md

     },
     auth: oauthPlugin.FACEBOOK_CONFIGURATION
   },
-  // register a fastify url to start the redirect flow
+  // register a fastify url to start the redirect flow to the service provider's OAuth2 login
   startRedirectPath: '/login/facebook',
-  // facebook redirect here after the user login
+  // service provider redirects here after user login
   callbackUri: 'http://localhost:3000/login/facebook/callback'
 })

+// This is the new endpoint that initializes the OAuth2 login flow fastify.get('/login/facebook', {}, (req, reply) => {
+  fastify.facebookOAuth2.generateAuthorizationUri(
+    req,
+    reply,
+    (err, authorizationEndpoint) => {
+     if (err) console.error(err)
+     reply.redirect(authorizationEndpoint)
+    }
+  );
+});

-fastify.get('/login/facebook/callback', async function (request, reply) {
+// The service provider redirect the user here after successful login fastify.get('/login/facebook/callback', async function (request, reply) {
   const { token } = await this.facebookOAuth2.getAccessTokenFromAuthorizationCodeFlow(request)

   console.log(token.access_token)

-  // if later you need to refresh the token you can use
+  // if later need to refresh the token this can be used
   // const { token: newToken } = await this.getNewAccessTokenUsingRefreshToken(token)

   reply.send({ access_token: token.access_token })
 })
 ```

+In short, it is necessary to initially navigate to the `/login/facebook` endpoint manually in a web browser.
+This will redirect to the OAuth2 service provider's login screen.
+From there, the service provider will automatically redirect back to the `/login/facebook/callback` endpoint where the access token can be retrieved and used.
+The `CLIENT_ID` and `CLIENT_SECRET` need to be replaced with the ones provided by the service provider.

+A complete example is provided at [fastify-discord-oauth2-example](https://github.com/fastify/fastify-oauth2/blob/master/examples/discord.js)

 ### Usage with `@fastify/cookie`